billbudge/WebEditorFramework/examples/functioncharts/README.md

   <figcaption align="center">Somewhat busy abstracted factorial.</figcaption>
 </figure>

-This diagram is becoming hard to read.
+This diagram is getting busy.
 We can refactor to improve the diagram.
 Note that 'end' and 'f' inputs don't change during the iteration.
 We can move them out of the functionchart, and put them and the original into an enclosing functionchart.
 The inner functionchart closes over those external inputs, simplifying its signature.
 Then we can invoke the inner 'step' function in the parent functionchart to get our desired result.

+In the next version, we give the 'acc' and 'f' inputs default values.
+For a simple value type, the 'input' pseudofunction specifies that "acc = 1".
+For the function input, we modify the '*' operator to become an import.
+The semantics of this are that if no function is passed in, we use '*'.

 <figure align="center">
   <img src="./resources/factorial3.svg"  alt="" title="Cleaned up reduce function.">
   <figcaption align="center">Refactored abstracted factorial.</figcaption>
 </figure>

 We can also use the reduce function to sum the elements of an Array, if we are given a function that somehow contains an array and provides its length and an "indexer" function.
-We use the Array's indexer function in a small functionchart that uses the "i" parameter to get the i-th element of the array, and the "acc" parameter to add to the accumulator.
-This function is passed into reduce.
-This time, we set the initial "acc" to 0.
+We use the Array's indexer function in a small functionchart that uses the "i" parameter to get the i-th element of the array, and the 'acc' parameter to add to the accumulator.
+This function is passed into reduce and overrides the default '*'.
+We override the default value of 'acc' to be 0.

 <figure align="center">
   <img src="./resources/factorial4.svg"  alt="" title="Array sum function defined with reduce function.">